About Rachel Nicolson

 Rachel led the Allens team that advised the UN Special Representative on Business and Human Rights in development of the UN Guiding Principles on Business and Human Rights.
 Rachel was also on the IFC's Expert Panel for review of its 'Guidance for Projects and Companies on Designing Grievance Mechanisms', and on the International Commission of Jurists' Expert Panel on Corporate Complicity in Human Rights Violations.

-Rachel is a Director of the UN Global Compact Network Australia and leads its Anti-Corruption Leadership Group.
+Rachel leads the UN Global Compact Network Australia’s Anti-Corruption Leadership Group.

 Rachel is also proud to co-chair Allens' LGBTI network, ALLin.